 Getting a mortgage and assistance in Luxembourg

-There are a range of loans and grants available for homebuyers in Luxembourg.
+There are a range of loans and grants available for buying real estate in Luxembourg.
 Your entitlement largely depends on your personal circumstances, so it’s a good idea to contact the Housing Assistance Department to see if you’re eligible.

 If you’re finding it hard to get a mortgage, it may be possible to get help in the form of a state guarantee.
 A loan provided as part of the government guarantee has a different application criteria depending on whether you’re a permanent resident in Luxembourg or not.
 You can find more information about the state guarantee and application forms in French and German on the government website.